A Wild-horse trim

 the tubules (hair-like material that is the wall is made of) apart, resulting in a crack.

 To stop a toe crack, you need to trim the outline or footprint of the hoof to an even, round curve so that there are no "corners" sticking out for the ground to push on.
 With your eye just in front of the shoulder, look down on the hoof.
 The outline of the foot should be as round as the coronet.
+DO NOT try to fix the crack by flattening the wall at the crack.
+This only makes the "corners" more prominent.

 A quarter crack is caused by mechanical stresses in a contracted heel.
 Normally, the wall at the heels slopes outward like the rest of the wall.
 The wall of a contracted heel slopes inward.
 Where the wall changes from an outward slope to an inward slope, the tubules are under great strain and will pull apart, resulting in a crack.